 The second novel by Army veteran Paul C. Steffy, The Good Soldier is a story of a young volunteer who suffers deeply as a result of his service.
 Alcoholism, multiple failed marriages, and recurring nightmares: Brad Thomas is in a pit of regrets with no recourse.
 None, that is, except confronting his trauma and returning to Vietnam to deal with the consequences of breaking a promise which he’d exchanged for an unexpected gift.

 Despite its dark subject matter, The Good Soldier is a tale of hope in the face of horrors.

-Reader Responses to The Good Soldier
+Reader Responses on The Good Soldier

 Told with the kind of attention to detail that’s only possible from a guy who ‘was there.’
 The author’s moving tale of the mingling of cultures and traditions in the midst of political hatred and bloodshed is remarkable in its insights into those unexpected things that can both divide and unite us.
 Bravo, Good Soldier.” ~ S.L.
 Burge